Follow TV Tropes

 Examples:

 • Red Robin: The Daughters of Acheron are a group of unrelated villains who usually work alone but will come to the aid of their "sisters" when asked and are willing to die for each other's plots.
-One of them is the biological sister of Ra's al Ghul and the Demon's Head is able to turn her attention to Tim.
+One of them is the biological sister of Ra's al Ghul, and the Demon's Head is able to turn her attention to Tim.

 • Wanted: The Fraternity, a group uniting the world's supervillains.
-After killing all the superheroes, they divided up the world between their ruling Council Of Five, with each members getting control over organized crime on a continent.
+After killing all the superheroes, they divided up the world between their ruling Council of Five, with each members getting control over organized crime on a continent.
 They're now so powerful they've gained complete impunity, with displaying Fraternity pins or license plates being enough to get away with any crime (including killing cops.
 However, they still hide from the general public for their own convenience.

 Film

 • Played with by the Brothers in Perfect Creature, a Christian vampire order which teaches their members they are superior to mankind, but are also sworn to serve, educate and guide them as well.
-Sure enough, they are considered heroic by the population...
-Except they are revealed to be extremely corrupt, hypocritical and responsible for the movie's crisis.
+Sure enough, they are considered heroic by the population... except they are revealed to be extremely corrupt, hypocritical and responsible for the movie's crisis.

 Literature

-• A gender flipped example: the Sisters of the Dark in The Sword of Truth, an organization of evil sorcerers within the Sisters of the Light secretly serving the Keeper.
+• A gender flipped example: the Sisters of the Dark in Sword of Truth, an organization of evil sorcerers within the Sisters of the Light secretly serving the Keeper.

 Toys